📌 Quick Answer

 Overall, the salary of a DFO in India is competitive and commensurate with the level of education, experience, and responsibility required for the role.
 DFOs are highly-skilled and experienced professionals who play a critical role in managing and protecting the forests and wildlife of their districts or divisions, and their efforts are essential for the long-term sustainability of these resources.

-4. Q4.
-What are the limitations of using DFO?
+Q5.
+What are the powers of a DFO?

 Also, read the station master’s salary